 Survey of Natural Hazards and Disasters

 Approved by advisor

 Geographic Information Science Certificate

 This certificate is designed to educate and train students in geographic information systems, remote sensing, quantitative methods, spatial analysis, global positioning systems, and data visualization.
 The track is intended to provide a mix of theory and practical knowledge having wide application in business, health, environment, planning, and other areas.
 The program requires 21 hours of graduate-level university credit to obtain a Certificate of Achievement in Geographic Information Sciences.
 A maximum of 6 credits of the certificate courses can also be counted towards a planning degree.
 Thus, planning students are required to take an additional 15 credits to graduate with a planning degree and a GIS certificate.
 This certificate program is hosted by the Geography Department.
 More details.

 International Development Certificate

 This certificate allows students to step outside of the U.S. perspective when focusing on development, research and coursework, fostering interdisciplinary approaches to development, and engaging in peer learning.To apply to this certificate program, students must be admitted into a graduate program.

 - Enrolling in four graduate courses (total of 12 credit hours) on a topic related to international development and social change.
 At least two of these four courses must be external to the student’s home department or school.
 Only up to 4.5 credit hours of these four courses can also be counted toward a planning degree.

 - Participating in a bi-weekly workshop organized each spring by the Center for Global Initiatives.

-- Submitting to the Center for Global Initiatives a written piece of work (e.g., masters paper) on a topic related to international development and social change.
+- Submitting a written piece of work (e.g., master’s paper) to the Center for Global Initiatives on a topic related to international development and social change.